If you’re looking for a great appetizer to try at your next dinner party, this stuffed mini sweet peppers recipe is a perfect choice.

 - 4 strips thick-cut bacon, cooked and crumbled

 - 1 oz. hard Parmesan cheese, freshly grated

 - Wash and dry peppers thoroughly.
-Cut each pepper in half lengthwise and remove the core.
-Leave the stem intact and set aside.
+Leaving the stem intact, cut each pepper in half lengthwise and remove the core.
+Set aside.

 - Remove fresh thyme from stems.
 Set aside.